 To be able to register at orientation, you will need to have a score on file for the UT Math Assessment (UTMA).
 If you are planning on taking Pre-Calculus or Calculus in the Fall, you need a UTMA score of at least 55 or 70 respectively.
 Even if you have Pre-Calculus/Calculus credit or do not need them for your degree, all new CNS students must take the UTMA with few exceptions.

-Please review the math assessment page.
+Please review the math assessment page for details.

 Step 6: Complete Chemistry Readiness Assessment